tojiboyevf/point-cloud-plane-extraction/cpf_segmentation/README.md

 # Instruction
 ## Options of building the docker image of repo:

 1) You can build docker image using current `Dockerfile` in this directory.
 But before running dockerfile you have to change the location of the some folders and files.
 The script `runbeforedocker.sh` does everything for you.
-Then build docker image:
+Then build the docker image:
 ```
 docker build -t cpf_segmentation:1.0 .
 ```

 Then finally after creating docker image run following command: